-Set on the India Basin shoreline, the 900 Innes site includes both land (1.8 acres) and submerged areas (0.6 acres).
-Abutting two existing SFRPD–owned parks, India Basin Shoreline Park and India Basin Open Space, it is a postindustrial brownfield site used most recently to store construction equipment.
+Set on the India Basin shoreline, the 900 Innes site includes both land and submerged areas .
+Abutting two existing SFRPD–owned parks, India Basin Shoreline Park and India Basin Open Space, it is a former boat building and repair yard, and is now a postindustrial brownfield site in need of remediation.

 A collection of aging maritime structures likely constructed between 1930 and 1943 are also located on the site but are in very poor condition.
 A 120-foot long decayed wharf extends out into the cove.

 The Shipwright’s Cottage—the first dwelling built in the neighborhood—launched the golden era of India Basin’s boat-building industry, which crafted most of San Francisco’s historically significant scow-schooner fleet.
 By the 1890s, two generations of shipwright families lived and worked in the immediate vicinity of 900 Innes.
-The yard produced Jack London’s famous 74-foot schooner, World War I submarine chasers and World War II minesweepers, and it was involved in the refurbishment of the historic scow-schooner Alma.
+The yard produced Jack London’s famous 74-foot schooner and it was involved in the refurbishment of the historic scow-schooner Alma.
 It was an active boat-building and repair yard until the late 1990s.

 The Shipwright’s Cottage is the first and only remaining dwelling in India Basin that sits adjacent to the boatyard, which once contributed to the city’s flourishing water-borne cargo industry.
-The City and County of San Francisco purchased the property in 2014, and it is held under a memorandum of understanding among the Real Estate Division, the Mayor’s Office of Public Finance and SFRPD.
+The City and County of San Francisco purchased the property in 2014.

 India Basin Shoreline Park